-Nick Deck has 24 years of swimming experience and is currently a Level 3 USA swim coach.
+Nick Deck has over 25 years of swimming experience and is currently a Level 3 USA swim coach.
 Throughout the last decade, Coach Nick has been the head coach of five swim programs and acquired accredited certifications from USA Swimming, ASCA, YMCA USA, Special Olympics, USWFA and ARC.
 He was an assistant coach for the 2015-16 Section 2 boys swimming/diving champions at Shaker High School and head coach of the 2017 & 2018 Eastern States Championship swim team.

 Coach Nick founded the Jammin’ Jellyfish in May 2017 and took the newly found team to win the 2018 Eastern State Championship.
 He has used his experience and training to develop a one-of-a-kind unified program for swimmers of all ages and abilities, bringing a unique set of skills and personal attributes to the sport.
 Nick develops a personal connection with each and every swimmer and continues to push them to be the best person that they can be, both in and out of the water.
 Nick takes pride in being an active role model and leader to the children and families within his program.

 Coach Nick’s Motto: “You’ll never know what you’re capable of until you try.”